 Lisa J. McCarthy Dean of Education

-Lisa has been a Waldorf Educator for 25 years.
-Although she loved being in the classroom, she has found so much joy and fulfillment…
+Lisa J. McCarthy has been a Waldorf Educator for 25 years.
+Although she loved being in the classroom, she has found so much joy and…

 Alice Stevens Admissions & Enrollment Coordinator

-Alice, originally from Massachusetts, moved out west in 2005 to attend Pitzer College in Claremont, CA.
+Alice Stevens, originally from Massachusetts, moved out west in 2005 to attend Pitzer College in Claremont, CA. After graduating from Pitzer…

 Kari Rahni Communications & Outreach Coordinator

-In 2011 she found Maple Village and started the Parent Toddler program.
-She is passionate about the Waldorf philosophy and approach to education and is particularly passionate about Maple Village Waldorf School.
+…about the Waldorf philosophy and approach to education and completed the Foundation Studies course at WSOC.
+She is passionate about Waldorf and Maple Village in particular.
 From the very beginning she felt the “heart” of this school and she has brought her various experiences and skills to nearly every volunteer committee to help support that “heart”.
-One of her biggest volunteer commitments has been Chairperson for the school’s annual Harvest Faire.
-Along with her team of committed parent volunteers and a marketing campaign that included marketing videos, print and social media ads, press releases, development of a dedicated microsite and community outreach, she exceeded the set goal of increased attendance and brought name recognition and potential families to the school.
-Kari has a Fashion Design background and has worked for major companies as well as start-ups.
-She found working with new companies the most rewarding.
-By being involved in every aspect of designing and producing a line, building a brand and marketing it, she developed her entrepreneurial desire and skills.
-After becoming a mother, however, her design interest shifted to baby needs.
+One of her biggest volunteer commitments has been Chair/Co-chaiar for the school’s annual Cultural Harvest Faire.
+With a Design background she has worked for major companies as well as start-ups.
+Working with new companies gave her the chance to be involved in every aspect from concept to production, to marketing and building the brand.
+After becoming a mother, her design interest shifted to baby needs.
 She designed and patented a baby carrier and started her first business, bibiJun.
-As she was introduced to Waldorf and its handwork, she was particularly drawn to needle felting, as it allowed her to reconnect with her artistic side.
+As she was introduced to Waldorf and its handwork, she was drawn to needle felting, as it allowed her to reconnect with her artistic side.
 She teamed up with fellow parent, and now MVWS teacher, Francesca Prepois to created needle felted artwork and started her 2nd business, Mirth Designs.
 Through her own businesses, she has learned how to brand oneself to attract and keep the perfect customers.
-She is eager to use this knowledge and leverage her design background to create stunning social and branded graphics, webpages and printed materials and to create a plan that will bring our blossoming school into full bloom.
+She is thrilled to use this knowledge and leverage her design background to attract potential families to Maple Village Waldorf School.

 Meghan Wincor Front Office / Administrative Assistants